leynos/concordat-vale/docs/packaging-a-vale-style-as-a-zip.md

 - **`reject.txt`**: words/terms to *discourage* (raise alerts if seen).

-Lines are one token per line; keep them canonical (e.g., “microservice”, “WebSocket”), and prefer the singular base form unless you need inflected variants.
+Lines are one token per line; keep them canonical (e.g., “microservice”, “WebSocket”), and prefer the singular base form unless inflected variants are required.

 To use this vocab in the package’s own config (see §4), set `Vocab = myvocab`.
 Consumers can keep that or override with their own.